 1/2 teaspoon black pepper

 1. Preheat oven to 250 degrees.
-Grate potatoes and onion and place in a bowl, along with eggs, flour, salt and pepper.
+Grate potatoes and onion and place in a kitchen towel.
+Squeeze liquid out of mixture and place in a bowl, along with eggs, flour, salt and pepper.
 Mix until combined.

 3. Remove Latkes from oven and place on a tray and serve with bowls of apple sauce and sour cream.
 Enjoy!